3 Key Changes to California’s PTE Tax Election Under SB 132

 Failure to make the full payment by June 15 (even by $1.00) disqualified the entity from making the election.

-SB 132 eliminates this disqualification for tax years 2026 through 2031.
+SB 132 eliminates this disqualification for tax years 2026 through 2030.
 Entities may now make the election even if the June 15 prepayment was late or underpaid.
-However, there is a penalty for late or insufficient payments: the owner’s PTE tax credit will be reduced by 12.5% of the amount underpaid as of June 15.
+However, there is a penalty for late or insufficient payments: the owner’s PTE tax credit will be reduced by 12.5% of that ower’s pro rata share f the amount that was due but not paid by June 15.
 This operates as a penalty imposed directly on the owner’s personal credit, not the entity’s tax liability.

 3. Clarification for Fiscal Year Entities